andwilson/josh-meets-computer/src/pages/image-recognition-with-a-convolutional-neural-network/index.md

 thumbnail: "thumbnail.jpg"
 ---

 In this write up I will be developing a Convolutional Neural Network to do image recognition.
 I will be working with the CIFAR-10 dataset.
-This is a very popular image dataset for developing and testing Machine Learning algorithms due to image size and data quality; training a model with variations in optimization parameters or architectures can happen much more quickly, while still being applicable to image related challenges.
-This dataset size and structure also be transferable to real world datasets of images where the image sizes are not very large.
+This is a very popular image dataset for developing and testing Machine Learning algorithms.

+Due to image size and data quality, it is a lot faster and less expensive to train a model on the CIFAR10 dataset and test variations in optimization parameters or architectures, while still being applicable to image related challenges.
+This dataset size and structure is also transferable to real world datasets of images, because most available datasets are not that large.
+It is quite hard to curate an image dataset the size of ImageNet.
+Other applications of a model developed against the CIFAR10 is for datasets that have small image sizes.
 An example could be segmented photos of lung modules or small features of larger images that were curated into a dataset for classification tasks.

-In this secenary, the hypothetical client has given me a repository of images and they ask if I can build a model that will correctly recognize a series of classes from a bunch of images.
+To give myself a motivational hypothetical secenario, a client has given me a repository of images and they ask if I can build a model that will correctly recognize a series of classes from a bunch of images.
 My assumption here is that this request can be predicted, and that there is sufficient data to make this prediction:

 _Hypothesis 1:_
  - There is a statistical probability relating the outputs to the inputs (I can beat random).